Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: The OPNO and its fast algorithm

 \textbf{forward compacting transform}

 and \textbf{backward compacting transform}

-The forward and backward compacting transform for the cases of Neumann boundary conditions are offered in \ref{app:cp-neumann}.
+The forward and backward compacting transforms for cases with Neumann BCs are provided in \cref{app:cp-neumann}.

-\subsubsection{Fast Compacting Transform}
+\subsubsection{Fast compacting transform}

-Although the native forward compacting transform cost $O(N)$ FLOPs theoretically, most of the coefficients need to be computed by recursion, thus it is not suitable for GPUs.
+Although the native forward compacting transform theoretically costs $O(N)$ floating point operations (FLOPs), the coefficients need to be computed by recursion; thus, it is not suitable for computation on GPUs.
 Consequently, we propose a parallelable fast compacting transform.
-Let $\mathbf{s}$ be a $N$ dimensional vector with elements
+Suppose $N \geq 3$, and let $\mathbf{s}$ be an $(N+1)$-dimensional vector with elements

-Then the fast compacting transform for Eq. \eqref{eq:forward_cp} when $2 \leq j \leq N-4$ is given by the discrete linear convolution of input vector $\mathbf x$ and $\mathbf s$, namely
+We usually ignore the special cases of $j \geq N-3$ in Eq. \cref{eq:forward_cp} for simplicity or computational stability when the function $f = \sum_{j=0}^{N} \alpha_j T_j$ satisfies the corresponding BCs.
+Then one can see that Eq. \cref{eq:forward_cp} is equivalent to the \textbf{linear convolution} of $\boldsymbol{\alpha}$ and $\mathbf{s}$, i.e.,